LSWR suburban lines: Epsom and Leatherhead

 The W&DR was dependent on the LSWR, but the E&LR was independent, and looking for a larger company to work it, it found the LSWR unwilling, because of its territorial agreement with the LBSCR.
 The E&LR directors now approached the LBSCR who agreed to work the line, in contravention of the same agreement.
 However E&LR shareholder dissatisfaction was evident, not least because the LBSCR route to London (London Bridge station via Croydon) was much longer than the route to Waterloo.
-An Extraordinary General Meeting was called, and the Board was instructed to negotiate further with the LSWR, and this resulted in the LSWR winning control of the E&LR.
+An extraordinary general meeting was called, and the board was instructed to negotiate further with the LSWR, and this resulted in the LSWR winning control of the E&LR.
 They leased and opened the single track line on 1 February 1859 between Epsom (LBSCR station) and Leatherhead.
 The LSWR provided seven trains daily, connecting with the LBSCR trains at Epsom.

 Soon the LSWR was able to open the leased W&DR line between Wimbledon and the junction near Epsom, on 4 April 1859, enabling their trains to run to Leatherhead.
 Wimbledon station was then south-west of Wimbledon Bridge, and the new line ran parallel to the main line from there as far as the present-day Raynes Park station.
-At first there was no Epsom station on the route, but four days later Parliament authorised the construction of a new station at the junction.
+At first there was no Epsom station on the route, but four days later Parliament authorised the construction of a new station at the junction in the Wimbledon and Dorking, and Epsom and Leatherhead Railways (Epsom Joint Station) Act 1859 (22 Vict. c. iii).
 It was built so that trains from the LBSCR station passed through, platforms only being provided for trains from the Wimbledon line.

 On 29 July 1859 the LBSCR and the LSWR agreed to make the E&LR joint between them, and to double it when required, and from 8 August 1859 LBSCR trains started running over the E&LR.
-The joint ownership of the E&LR was authorised by Parliament, and was approved by shareholders on 30 September 1861.
+The joint ownership of the E&LR was authorised by the Epsom and Leatherhead Railway (South Western and Brighton) Act 1860 (23 & 24 Vict. c. clviii) and was approved by shareholders on 30 September 1861.